KevalAI2/Portal-Engine/README.md

 ## 🧪 Testing

-The project includes a comprehensive test suite with 100% unit test coverage for all components.
+The project includes a comprehensive async-aware test suite with high coverage across components, including the WebSocket notification service (Redis Streams consumer, Pub/Sub listeners, fanout, and background tasks).
 Tests are organized by category and include unit tests, integration tests, and performance tests.

 ### Quick Start